 Coming in 2014 are three new Thunder Point novels and a women’s fiction titled Four Friends to be released in April.

-Carly Waters: PS Literary
+Carly Watters: PS Literary

 Carly Watters is a literary agent with the P.S.
 Literary Agency having joined them in 2010 after working at Bloomsbury and the Darley Anderson Agency both in the UK.
 She considers herself a hands-on agent that develops proposals and manuscripts with attention for detail and the relevant markets.
 PSLA’s mission is to manage authors’ literary brands for their entire career.